 I know the members I represent are still very much concerned about becoming ill themselves or passing on this disease to their friends and families, and I am sure the alarming rise in case counts has most of them very much on edge about returning to school on Monday, January 3rd.

-Staffing and Staff Morale Staff in the Newton Public Schools were already experiencing very low morale and high burnout prior to this most recent surge.
+Staff in the Newton Public Schools were already experiencing very low morale and high burnout prior to this most recent surge.

 Our educators are working with students who have been terribly impacted by almost two years of this pandemic.

-In addition to meeting their students’ acute social and emotional needs, educators have been burning out from the number and unrelenting pace of new initiatives introduced this year.
 Even as educators do all they can to attend to their students’ needs, they are themselves also suffering.
 They are finding it increasingly difficult to care for themselves or to keep clear boundaries between work and home.

 Complicating educators’ ability to meet their students’ needs is that the Newton Public Schools are understaffed, particular with regard to substitute teachers, aides, and mental health providers.